dbp-osel/MCLGenerated.CO.Database/README.md

 •	Central pressure, and peripheral pressure waveforms sampled at 1kHz with a low-pass filter applied with a 55 Hz cut-off frequency.

+🔴 **An "info.txt" file exist in each folder that provides information about the folder content.**

 **Usage Notes**